fazhur/humset_nlp_topic_classifier/README.md

 ## SVM Classifier

 ### Overview
 In addition to the BERTA transformer, a Support Vector Machine (SVM) was implemented as a baseline model for multi-label classification.
-SVM was trained using bag-of-words features extracted from the dataset.
+SVM was trained using combined vectorisations of texts and topics from dataset.

 ### Key Features
 - Used a RBF kernel optimized for multi-label text classification.
 - Provided a performance benchmark to compare against BERTA.

 ### Results
-- SVM achieved reasonable precision and recall but was less effective than BERTA for handling hierarchical and long-text inputs.
+- SVM achieved reasonable precision and recall that could be compared with transformer based approach.

 ## Application